Guidelines for Assessment & Clinicals

 In order to begin clinical courses, you must establish a preceptor and clinical site relationship.
 The process for establishing preceptor relationships and clinical site identification is explained below.
 Note: This process can take up to two months to complete, so do not wait to establish your clinical contacts.
 Use of military preceptors or sites may require lead-time of six to 12 months to complete the contract arrangements.
 It is important for you to read, understand and follow these directions upon entry into the NP programs so plans may be made well in advance to locate an experience that will be of benefit to you as you progress through the program.

 All clinical experiences in the NP programs are to occur with competent preceptor mentoring and support in order to ensure students obtain clinical skills appropriate for the NP role.
-Therefore, all clinical preceptor(s) and clinical site(s) must be pre-approved by the NP Coordinator.
+Therefore, all clinical preceptor(s) and clinical site(s) must be pre-approved by the Program Director or Assistant Director.